Christa Brey had a lot on her plate when she joined The Jackson Laboratory in May 2008.

 JAXfit has also helped rein in insurance expenses.
 Like all institutions, the Laboratory faces skyrocketing medical benefit costs.
 For self-insured institutions, the problem can be magnified by poor employee wellness.
 On the other hand, it also offers an opportunity given that improving the wellness of employees has a direct impact on benefit costs.

 Of course it can take a lot to grab people's attention.
-Two years ago the Laboratory added a deductible to its insurance coverage.
+In 2010 the Laboratory added a deductible to its insurance coverage.
 At the same time, JAXfit provided a "Passport" incentive that allowed employees to reduce or eliminate the deductible by completing wellness activities and education.

 "We've come a long way," says Billings.
 "We try to design the program in a way that makes you ask 'Why wouldn't you want to do it?' but it can be hard to change the culture to one that focuses on wellness and preventative care.